Nicuz/AreaPersonale/README.md

 <a><img src='img/1.png' height='400' alt='icon'/></a>
 <a><img src='img/3.png' height='400' alt='icon'/></a>

-This is an unofficial api developed to learn.
+This is an unofficial api and android app developed to learn.
 Iliad S.A. is not responsible in any way.

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it.